fermyon/developer/content/cloud/develop.md

 $ spin new
 Pick a template to start your application with:
 > http-py (HTTP request handler using Python)
-Enter a name for your new application: hello_python
+Enter a name for your new application: hello-python
 Description: My first Python Spin application
 HTTP path: /...
 ```